-Introducing the Data Modeling Diagram The Data Modeling Diagram is used to create or view graphical models of relational database system schemas including a range of database objects.
+Introducing the Data Modeling Diagram

+The Data Modeling diagram is used to create or view graphical models of relational database system schemas including a range of database objects.
 The diagrams can be drawn at a logical or a physical level.
 When a physical schema is being represented the modeler can choose the correct RDBMS which will enable the appropriate data types.
 Tables, Views, Stored Procedures and other objects are connected showing the way they are related to each other.
 Tables are the central element of the schema and can show the contained columns including datatypes, indexes and keys.

-Where to find the Data Ribbon: Design > Diagram > New > Extended > Data Modeling

-Modeling Diagram Project Browser Caption Bar Menu: New Diagram | Extended | Data Modeling

-Project Browser Context Menu: Add Diagram... | Extended | Data Modeling

-Usage of the Data Modeling Diagram The Data Modeling Diagram can be used to create database schemas or to view schemas that have been reverse engineered from a live database connection or transformed from a more primitive model.
+Where to find the Data Modeling Diagram Ribbon: Design > Diagram > Add > Database Engineering > Extended > Data Modeling Browser window toolbar : New Diagram icon > Database Engineering > Extended > Data Modeling Browser window context menu Add Diagram > Database Engineering > Extended > Data Modeling Usage of the Data Modeling Diagram The Data Modeling diagram can be used to create database schemas or to view schemas that have been reverse engineered from a live database connection or transformed from a more primitive model.
 It is a useful diagram to visualize the connections between a variety of database objects.
 They can also be used to show traces back to other elements such as Requirements, logical Components, and Business Rules.

-Options for the Data A schema can be created from scratch, generated by a Model Transformation or
+Options for the Data Modeling Diagram

-Modeling Diagram reverse engineered from an existing database through an ODBC connection.
+A schema can be created from scratch, generated by a Model Transformation or reverse engineered from an existing database through an ODBC connection.
 The schema can contain a range of database objects, including: